 The scene where Luke swings himself and Leia across the chasm in the Death Star escape was yet another homage/crib by Lucas from a classic movie, but no one ever seems to mention it in the rundown of all the tributes (Dambusters, Hidden Fortress) contained in Star Wars.
 It's taken directly from 1958's "The Seventh Voyage of Sinbad" - wherein Sinbad is rescuing a princess from the fortress of an evil wizard (sound familiar?) and at one point is forced to do that exact move.

 Many of the scenes that give Imperial Stormtroopers their reputation as coming from the Imperial Stormtrooper Marksmanship Academy come from the segment when everyone is rescuing Leia from the Death Star.
-But at the end of the scene, it's revealed that the Imperials let them escape deliberately so they could track them to the imperial base.
+But at the end of the scene, it's revealed that the Imperials let them escape deliberately so they could track them to the rebel base.
 The stormtroopers were missing on purpose!
 (Obviously, this doesn't cover everything later on, but whenever they miss Luke, the same idea applies, since Vader specifically orders him taken alive.)

 So, the last two remaining Jedi have decided to go into hiding, taking Vader's children and secreting them away from him.
 One goes off to live with a trusted ally of the Jedi council.
 The other?
 They decide to put him on his father's home planet, with his father's half-brother and his wife, using his father's birth name.